prajwalsuryawanshi/climate-summarizer/README.md

 - **Ingestion engine** – parses Met Office `.txt` files into structured records.
 - **Data model** – regions, parameters, and climate records with timestamps.
-- **REST APIs** – rich filters, summary stats, plus an endpoint to ingest any dataset by URL.
+- **REST APIs** – rich filters, summary stats, synchronous dataset ingest and an async trigger endpoint.
 - **Dashboard** – one page that lets non-developers explore the data visually.
 - **Docker stack** – Postgres, Django web app, and a background worker in one command.
 - **Docs & tests** – so future teammates know how to run and extend it.